 What is Universal Express Pass?

 Using an Express Pass allows you to access a shorter line than other guests at participating rides and attractions.
-The express passes start at $80+tax per person for a single park on low-season days and go up to around $350+tax on peak dates.
+The Express Passes start at $90+tax per person for a single park on low-season days and go well over $300 for “unlimited” two-park versions on peak dates.
 You can see day-by-day pricing directly from Universal here.

 As we’ll cover more below, certain hotel guests receive complimentary Express Passes.